Manuel Ugarte Soto

-Manuel Ugarte Soto (1940 – 19 February 2024) was a Chilean police officer and lawyer who served as General Director of Carabineros de Chile during the periods of Eduardo Frei Ruíz-Tagle and Ricardo Lagos.
+Manuel Heriberto Ugarte Soto (29 July 1940 – 19 February 2024) was a Chilean police officer who served as General Director of Carabineros de Chile from 1997 to 2001, during the presidencies of Eduardo Frei Ruiz-Tagle and Ricardo Lagos.
+During his tenure, Carabineros implemented the Plan Cuadrante de Seguridad Preventiva, while Mireya Pérez Videla became the first woman to attain the rank of general in the institution.